roman-princ/cpp-excel/README.md

 - `g++ -std=c++20 -Wall -pedantic -g -o excel combined.cpp -L . -l expression_parser`
 - `./excel`
 - This will compile and run the `combined.cpp` file.
-- You can generate the `combined.cpp` file by running the `makeone.py` script❗
+- You can generate the `combined.cpp` file by running the `makeone.py` script ❗

 ### 🧪 Running Tests